Kavindya97/CodeBlack/README.md

 Apply the trained model on a validation dataset and produce and present the results.

-#### Presentation

-* Methods used for pre-processing data

-* The Model/s used

-* Evaluation metrices : eg : F1 scores , confusion metrix

-* Result from validation dataset

 #### Output

 Output should be in the following format as a CSV saved to output file.
 Output should be logged to console in following format (No need to draw a table.
 Output should be well formatted).